-When a situation requires use of lower controls to override the upper controls (such as, injured personnel in the platform).
-Move the Top Control and Option Shut Off control lever to the "off" position.
+To operate the lower controls or the platform controls, the control selector must be in the position for the desired controls to be operated.
+When a situation requires use of lower controls to override the upper controls (such as, injured personnel in the platform), use the control selector at the lower controls to select the "lower" controls for operation of the Aerial Device.
 This will make the upper controls inoperable.
-Then "lower" control can be used to lower the operator to the ground, proved the hydraulic system is intact.
-The Control Selector function as an emergency stop by taking oil flow away from the upper controls.
+Then "lower" controls can be used to lower the operator to the ground, provided the upper controls are intact.
+The Control Selector functions as an emergency stop by taking oil flow away from the active controls.
+Operate only one lower control at a time when overriding the upper control.

 If the operator is unable to operate the Aerial Device, determine if any damage has occurred to make the Aerial Device inoperable.
-If the situation allows safe operation from the lower controls, override the upper controls and carefully lower the platform the to the ground.
-If the Aerial Device will not operate due to the damage incurred, consider one of the other auxiliary operating procedures presented in the section to solve the problem.
+If the situation allows safe operation from the lower controls, override the upper controls and carefully lower the platform to the ground.
+If the Aerial Device will not operate due to the damage incurred, consider one of the other auxiliary operating procedures presented in this section to solve the problem.